Halen84/Frankensteiner/README.md

 You can select either one or multiple mercenaries.
 If you want to select multiple mercenaries, it works like any other list.
 You can hold CTRL to select individual entries - or hold Shift to select all entries between the first and last selection.

 ### Editing
 If you have only one mercenary selected, you can either double-click or press enter to open the Mercenary Editor.
-Here you can change all the values as you please and also change the name.
+Here, you can change all of the face values as you please and also change the name.

 If you have multiple mercenaries selected, you can not use the Mercenary Editor.
 But you can Randomize and Frankenstein them via the context menu *(right-click)*, or shortcuts.